detekt/detekt/README.md

 }

-// Groovy dsl
+// Groovy DSL
+tasks.withType(Detekt).configureEach {
-tasks.detekt.jvmTarget = "1.8"
+    jvmTarget = "1.8"
+}

 // or

-// Kotlin dsl
+// Kotlin DSL
-tasks {
-    withType<Detekt> {
+tasks.withType<Detekt>.configureEach {
     // Target version of the generated JVM bytecode.
-It is used for type resolution. this.jvmTarget = "1.8"
+It is used for type resolution. jvmTarget = "1.8"
-    }
 }
 ```